Adaptivity and Non-stationarity: Problem-dependent Dynamic Regret for Online Convex Optimization: Experiments

+As a result, the online function can be regarded as a composition of the loss function and the data item, that is, $f_t: \X \mapsto \R$ with $f_t(\x) = \ell(y_t,\psib_t^\T \x)$.
+It can be verified that the online functions are convex, and satisfy the condition of non-negativity and smoothness.

 \paragraph{Datasets.} We compare the performance on both synthetic and real-world datasets.
-First, the synthetic data are generated as follows: at each round, the feature $\x_t \in \R^d$ is randomly generated from a ball with a radius of $\Gamma$, i.e., $\mathfrak{B} = \{\x \in \R^d \mid \norm{\x}_2 \leq \Gamma\}$; the associated label is set as $y_t = \x_t^\T \w_t^* + \epsilon_t$, where $\epsilon_t$ is the random noise drawn from $[0,0.1]$ and $\w_t^* \in \R^d$ is the underlying model.
-The underlying model $\w_t^*$ is randomly sampled from a ball with a radius of $D/2$ (recall that $D$ is the diameter of the feasible domain throughout the paper), and it is forced to be stationary within a stage and will be changed every $S$ rounds to simulate the non-stationary environments with abrupt changes.
-In our simulation, we set $\Gamma = 1$, $D = 2$, $d=5$, $T = 50000$, and $S = 1000$.
-Next, we employ a real-world dataset called Sulfur recovery unit (SRU)~\citep{TKDE'21:DFOP}, which is a regression dataset with slowly evolving distribution changes.
+First, the synthetic data are generated as follows: at each round, the feature $\x_t \in \R^d$ is randomly generated from a ball with a radius of $\Gamma$, i.e., $\mathfrak{B} = \{\psib \in \R^d \mid \norm{\psib}_2 \leq \Gamma\}$; the associated label is set as $y_t = \psib_t^\T \x_t^* + \epsilon_t$, where $\epsilon_t$ is the random noise drawn from $[0,0.1]$ and $\x_t^* \in \R^d$ is the underlying model.
+The underlying model $\x_t^*$ is randomly sampled from a ball with a radius of $D/2$ (recall that $D$ is the diameter of the feasible domain throughout the paper), and it is forced to be stationary within a stage and will be changed every $S$ rounds to simulate non-stationary environments with abrupt changes.
+In our simulation, we set $\Gamma = 1$, $D = 2$, $d=5$, $T = 50000$, $S = 1000$, and $\delta = 2$.
+Next, we employ a real-world dataset called Sulfur recovery unit (SRU)~\citep{journals/csur/GamaZBPB14,TKDE'21:DFOP}, which is a regression dataset with slowly evolving distribution changes.
 There are in total 10,081 data samples representing the records of gas diffusion, where the feature consists of five different chemical and physical indexes and the label is the concentration of $\text{SO}_2$.

-\paragraph{Contenders.} We compare the proposed algorithm \textsf{Sword++} with the following three contenders: (1) OGD~\citep{ICML'03:zinkvich}, online gradient descent, which is an OCO algorithm designed for optimizing static regret; (2) Ader~\citep{NIPS'18:Zhang-Ader}, an OCO algorithm designed for optimizing dynamic regret yet with only problem-independent guarantee; (3) Sword, the algorithm proposed in our conference version~\citep{NIPS'20:sword}, which achieves problem-dependent dynamic regret guarantees yet requires multiple gradients per iteration.
+\paragraph{Contenders.} We compare the performance of the following algorithms: (i) OGD~\citep{ICML'03:zinkvich}, online gradient descent, which is an OCO algorithm designed for static regret minimization; (ii) Ader~\citep{NIPS'18:Zhang-Ader}, an OCO algorithm designed for optimizing dynamic regret yet with only problem-independent guarantee; (iii) \textsf{Sword}, the algorithm proposed in Section~\ref{sec:solution1}, which achieves problem-dependent dynamic regret guarantees requiring multiple gradients per iteration; and (iv) \textsf{Sword++}, the algorithm proposed in Section~\ref{sec:solution2}, which achieves the same dynamic regret with only one gradient query per round.
+The implementations of all algorithms are based on \textsf{PyNOL} package~\citep{PyNOL}.